 Basically, I found the road traffic in Tbilisi much more dangerous, both as a pedestrian and as a passenger: Georgians maintain a very fast driving style!

 Unsafe regions in Georgia

-Many might think of possible unstable political situations in the Caucasus and resulting dangers, but I didn’t notice anything of that in Tbilisi.
-According to our Georgian friends, it should be the same in other tourist areas like Batumi or Swanetia.
+Many might think of possible unstable political situations in the Caucasus and resulting dangers, but I didn’t notice anything of that in Tbilisi, and according to our Georgian companions it should be the same in other tourist areas like Batumi or Swanetia.

 Travel to the regions of Abkhazia and South Ossetia, however, is not advised.
 (Source: German Federal Foreign Office)